 How to Know If a Link is Dofollow or Nofollow

 Unfortunately, not everyone is honest.
 It’s smart to check your backlinks to ensure they are what you think they are.
 It’s easy to check if a link is dofollow or nofollow.
 Inspect the link in your browser and look at the HTML code.
-Do this by right clicking on the link and selecting “inspect” to bring up the HTML code.
-If you see”rel=”nofollow”, then the link is nofollow.
+To do this, right click on the anchor text and select “inspect” to bring up the HTML code.
+If you see”rel=”nofollow”, then the hyperlinks are nofollow.
 If you don’t see this code, then it is a dofollow link.

 If you have a lot of links you need to check, then checking them individually won’t be practical.
 That’s when online linking checking tools come in handy.